xprogramer/academic-kickstart/content/home/skills.md

   icon = "code"
   icon_pack = "fas"
   name = "Develop"
-  description = "More than 10 years of development and programming in different languages, I can now develop any software I want, and resolve the majority of the real-world problems as well"
+  description = "With more than 10 years of development and programming in different languages, I can now develop any software I want, and resolve the majority of the real-world problems as well"

 +++